ui-model/ui-model/README.md

 ## What is ui-model？

-ui-model is a set of the streamlined frontend UI logic.
-No matter what framework you use, and regardless of their appearance, the logic behind many interactive UI controls can be abstracted to a few, they are ui-model.
+ui-model is first and foremost a concept of attempting to abstract logic from ui controls and business requirements.
+The project *ui-model* is a set of the streamlined UI logic.
+No matter what framework you use, and regardless of their appearance, the logic behind many interactive UI controls can be abstracted to a few, we call them **ui-model**.

 Let's elaborate the above statement with an example.

 What do the following controls have in common?

 ![Select](./images/select.png)

 ![Radio Group](./images/radio.png)

-Their logic are exactly the same i.e. ***n* choose *1***.
+You guessed right, their logic are exactly the same i.e. ***n* choose *1***.

 Maybe it is obviously to you, but let's explore further.
-Are there other interactive controls that share the same logic?
-You may be surprised how common they are.
-Please try to make a list in your mind before reading on.
+Are there other interactive controls that share the same *n* choose *1* logic?
+Please try to make a list in your mind, you may be surprised how common they are.

-Ok, let's reveal:
+The list below is by no means exhaustive:

 1. **Tabset** - only one tab can be activated at a time